 Given the significant increases in planned investments over the next five years and the lower allowed returns over the next few years, a rating upgrade is unlikely.
-However, an upgrade could be warranted if, during the main investment phase:

-- " TenneT's FFO interest coverage is solidly above 3.0x; and - " FFO/net debt is at least in the low teens in percentage terms on a sustained basis
+However, an upgrade could be warranted if, during the main investment phase, FFO/net debt is at least in the low teens in percentage terms on a sustained basis.